-DOVER - Gov. Jack Markell joined governors from other Mid-Atlantic states Thursday in an interstate agreement committed to improving ocean health by creating the Governors Mid-Atlantic Council on Oceans.
-Recognizing that renewable offshore energy can foster a more efficient and sustainable regional economy and improve the quality of life for citizens, the governors are creating a structure for the states to collaborate on improving energy security and independence in the region through development of offshore renewable energy while accommodating other ocean uses.
+New York Governor David A. Paterson and New Jersey Governor Jon Corzine today announced an historic interstate agreement committed to improving ocean health by creating the Governors Mid-Atlantic Council on Oceans.
+Recognizing that renewable offshore energy can foster a more efficient and sustainable regional economy and improve the quality of life for citizens, the Governors are creating a structure for the States to collaborate on improving energy security and independence in the region through development of offshore renewable energy while accommodating other ocean uses.

-The agreement was announced at the Mid-Atlantic Governors Ocean Summit at the Borough of Manhattan College, which was attended by New York Gov. David Paterson, New Jersey Gov. John Corzine and representatives of the Delaware Department of Natural Resources and Environmental Control and the offices of Maryland Governor Martin O'Malley, and Virginia Governor Tim Kaine.
+The governors announced the agreement at the Mid-Atlantic Governors Ocean Summit at the Borough of Manhattan College where they were joined by representatives from the offices of Delaware Governor Jack Markell, Maryland Governor Martin O'Malley, and Virginia Governor Tim Kaine.
 They were also joined by White House Council on Environmental Quality Chair Nancy Sutley, National Oceanic & Atmospheric Administration Administrator Dr. Jane Lubchenco, New York Secretary of State Lorraine Cortes-Vazquez, New York State Department of Environmental Conservation Commissioner Pete Grannis, and actor/activist Sam Waterston.